First-Time Users’ Frequently Asked Questions#

 AutoEmulate

-support multi-output data?Yes, all models support multi-output data.
-Some do so natively, others are wrapped in a
+support multi-output data?Yes, some models support multi-output data.
+When instantiating

 Does